HORC-Lab/turtlebot3_navproject_public/README.md

 - (S): Submodule.
 Created by Turtlebot3 team.
 ```

-## Robot Submodule (`DynamixelSDK`)
+## Robot Submodule (`ld08_driver`)

-This package implements the interface for motor control.
+This package implements the interface for the LiDAR.
 Refer to package README for details.

 ## Motion Test Package (`burger_test`)